 - A) Aggregate Reserve Net of and Prior to Reinsurance Ceded.
 As noted in section IV)B), the Aggregate Reserve is determined net of reinsurance ceded.
 Therefore, it is necessary to determine the components needed to determine the Aggregate Reserve (i.e., the Standard Scenario Amount, and either the Conditional Tail Expectation Amount determined using projections or the Conditional Tail Expectation Amount determined using the Alternative Methodology) on a net of reinsurance basis.
 In addition, as noted in section IV)B), it may be necessary to determine the Aggregate Reserve determined on a "direct" basis, or prior to reflection of reinsurance ceded.
 Where this is needed, each of these components shall be determined prior to reinsurance.
-Section B) through D) below discuss methods necessary to determine these components on both a "net of reinsurance" and a "prior to reinsurance" basis.
+Sections B) through D) below discuss methods necessary to determine these components on both a "net of reinsurance" and a "prior to reinsurance" basis.
 Note that due allowance for reasonable approximations may be used where appropriate. - B) Conditional Tail Expectation Amount Determined using Projections.
 In order to determine the Aggregate Reserve net of reinsurance ceded, Accumulated Deficiencies, Scenario Greatest Present Values, and the resulting Conditional Tail Expectation Amount shall be determined reflecting the effects of reinsurance within the projections.
 This involves including, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries, where both premiums and recoveries are determined by recognizing any limitations in the reinsurance treaties, such as caps on recoveries or floors on premiums. - In order to determine the Conditional Tail Expectation Amount prior to reinsurance ceded, Accumulated Deficiencies, Scenario Greatest Present Values, and the resulting Conditional Tail Expectation Amount shall be determined ignoring the effects of reinsurance within the projections.
 One acceptable approach involves a projection based on the same Starting Asset Amount as for the Aggregate Reserve net of reinsurance and by ignoring, where appropriate, all anticipated reinsurance premiums or other costs and all reinsurance recoveries in the projections. - C) Conditional Tail Expectation Amount Determined using the Alternative Methodology.
 If a company chooses to use the Alternative Methodology, as allowed in section IV)E), it is important to note that the methodology produces reserves on a prior to reinsurance ceded basis.
 Therefore, where reinsurance is ceded, the Alternative Methodology must be modified to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties in the determination of the Aggregate Reserve net of reinsurance.
 In addition, the Alternative Methodology, unadjusted for reinsurance, shall be applied to the contracts falling under the scope of the Guideline to determine the Aggregate Reserve prior to reinsurance. - D) Standard Scenario Amount.
 Where reinsurance is ceded, the Standard Scenario Amount shall be calculated as described in Appendix 3 to reflect the reinsurance costs and reinsurance recoveries under the reinsurance treaties.
-If it is necessary, the Standard

-Scenario Amount shall be calculated prior to reinsurance ceded using the methods described in Appendix 3, but ignoring the effects of the reinsurance ceded.
+If it is necessary, the Standard Scenario Amount shall be calculated prior to reinsurance ceded using the methods described in Appendix 3, but ignoring the effects of the reinsurance ceded.

-A2.2) Reserve for Separate Account Statement
+A2.2) Aggregate Reserve to be held in the General Account

-The amount of the reserve held in the Separate Account(s) statement shall be the sum of the Basic Reserve, as defined in section A3.2), attributable to the variable portion of all such contracts.
-The remainder of the Aggregate Reserve, if any, shall be held in the General Account.
+The amount of the reserve held in the General Account shall not be less than the excess of the Aggregate Reserve over the sum of the Basic Reserve, as defined in section A3.2), attributable to the variable portion of all such contracts.